 The estimate provided in the final NDC update is for the main three gases only (CO2, CH4 and N2O).
 Our historical and current policy projections also include HFCs, however their contribution is very small and we have not taken it into account here.

 The 2020 target consists of a list of Nationally Appropriate Mitigation Actions (NAMAs) (FDRE, 2010).
 We have not attempted to quantify this target.

 Current policy projections

-The upper-bound of our pre-COVID-19 current policy projection assumes that GHG emissions will grow according to the revised business as useful (BAU) scenario projections provided in the Second National Communication submitted to the UNFCCC (Ministry of Environment and Forest, 2015).
-Since the base year for the baseline scenario is 2010, some differences emerge when comparing the projections with the inventory data which extends to 2017.
-We have harmonised the series to the last historical year (2017).
+The upper-bound of our pre-COVID-19 current policy projection assumes that GHG emissions will grow according to the revised business as usual (BAU) scenario projections provided in the updated NDC(Federal Democratic Republic of Ethiopia, 2021).
+The base year for the BAU scenario is 2010.
+We have harmonised the series to the last historical year (2018).